huawei-noah/streamDM/README.md

 We have also implemented [SampleDataWriter](http://huawei-noah.github.io/streamDM/docs/SampleDataWriter.html), which can call data generators to create sample data for simulation or test.

-In the next releases we plan to add:
+In the year of 2016, we plan to add:

 * Classification: Random Forests
 * Regression: Hoeffding Regression Tree, Bagging, Random Forests